Contra (New England)

 Watch at: https://www.youtube.com/watch?v=8ELyFFYhWOk

 as ladies retire, men advance into the middle and Balance the Line.
-(4)
+(8)

-A2: Men Allemande left,
+A2: Men Allemande left (4),

-B1: Men back to the middle and Allemande left once around,
+B1: Men return to the middle and Allemande left completely around to cross and…

 partner swing.

-B2: R-L thru' lady Cw. twirling under left arm, (4)
+B2: R-L thru' lady could complete with a Cw. twirl under her partner’s raised left arm, (8)

 ladies’ chain back to neighbor… gliding into restart.
+(8)

 Watch at: https://www.youtube.com/watch?v=2PTMGNgPJ6s

-B1: Circle left three places, (3)
+B1: Circle left 3 places, (6)

-ladies’ chain back to neighbor… gliding into restart.
+Ladies’ chain back to neighbor… gliding into restart.

 Triskaidekaphobia